CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 ### 🐞 Bug fix

 - Fixed absence of game summaries from the local test page of SOLO games.

+### ⚠️ Known issues

+- Maven modules not available as dependencies

 ## 3.1.0